Equivocation

-In logic, equivocation ("calling two different things by the same name") is an informal fallacy resulting in the failure to define one's terms, or knowingly and deliberately using words in a different sense than the one the audience will understand.
+In logic, equivocation ("calling two different things by the same name") is an informal fallacy resulting from the failure to define one's terms, or knowingly and deliberately using words in a different sense than the one the audience will understand.

 It is a type of ambiguity that stems from a phrase having two or more distinct meanings, not from the grammar or structure of the sentence.

 Fallacy of four terms

 Equivocation in a syllogism (a chain of reasoning) produces a fallacy of four terms (quaternio terminorum).
 Below is an example:

 Since only man [human] is rational.

 And no woman is a man [male].